Sitting Down At The Southerner In Saugatuck

-Q: What’s happening right now at The Southerner that you are excited about?
+Q: What’s happening right now at The Southerner that you excites you?

 A: We’re certainly known for our fried chicken, but what people may not know as much about is our Beverage Program.
 Ours rivals anyone in the state.
 Our Bourbon list is well-crafted and right-sized.
 If it’s rare, or vintage, we like it.
 This is the place to drink Bourbon, have a cocktail, or a unique craft beer.
-Katie doesn’t like to give herself enough credit, but I can.
+Katie doesn’t give herself enough credit, but I can.
 She does an amazing job tracking down the best Bourbon and beer that is out there.
-She’ll even pester someone for a pony keg so she can get something that’s not yet being distributed.
+She seven pesters people for a pony keg so she can get something that’s not yet distributed.
 There’s always something new and interesting to sip on while you’re here.

-Q: What’s the inspiration for the food that you serve at The Southerner?
+Q: What’s the inspiration for the food at The Southerner?

 A: The heart of The Southerner is the foothills of the Appalachians.
-Cooking is a serious business in the south, and The Southerner strives to keep recipes and flavors alive for all those who migrated north to Michigan.
-We proudly serve Benton’s Bacon because Benton’s is being made the same way as it was 300 years ago.
+Cooking is a serious business in the south, and The Southerner keeps the recipes and flavors alive for all those who migrate north to Michigan.
+We proudly serve Benton’s Bacon because Benton’s is made the same way as it was 300 years ago.
 Rice was introduced to this country through slaves who brought it in their pockets.
 We want to understand and honor the history with our food.

-Beyond the southern United States, we are widening our gaze and looking at other influences for Southern cooking: Cuba, Mexico, Jamaica, Africa … sausages, hot sauces, Chow Chow … there’s so much flavor and history that inspires what we put on the plate.
+Beyond the southern United States, we widen our gaze and look at other influences for Southern cooking like Cuba, Mexico, Jamaica and Africa.
+Sausages, hot sauces, Chow Chow … there’s so much flavor and history that inspires what we put on the plate.
 Winter is a wonderful time to join us for a meal.
 Our fish fry and burger night are 2 specialties of the season.
-We work locally and seasonally whenever possible.
+The Southerner works locally and seasonally whenever possible.
 The beef is grass fed.
 We get vegetable deliveries that are taller than I am.
 People who know my background sometimes ask, ‘Don’t you miss the accolades that came with your previous work?’
 Not at all.
 I don’t need to try and find the next great gastronomy tool or texture.
 I enjoy the privilege of bringing American History onto a plate.

 “The best comfort food will always be greens, cornbread, and fried chicken.”